rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/.ipynb_checkpoints/README-checkpoint.md

     - Case detection rate (all forms), percent

-### Step 5: Retaking the most significative visualizations done in step 3 to analyze some patterns, trends and keypoints of the dataset
+### Step 5: Retaking the most significative visualizations done in step 3 to analyze some patterns, trends and keypoints of the dataset to create the dashboard
 From those visualizations, some questions popped up, such as:
   - *Is there a correlation between TB detection rate and TB number of deaths?
 In other words, are the countries with a higher TB detection rate the ones with less number of deaths of TB?
 And are the countries with lower TB detection rate the ones with a higher number of TB deaths?*
   - *Is there a correlation between TB mortality rate and HIV?*
   - *Is there a correlation between TB mortality and other diseases?*

-### Step 6: Creating the dashboard
 With those questions in mind, this is the moment that the dashboard was created.